altaga/Lightsaver/README.md

         ERC721Contract.transferFrom(address(this), to, 0);
     }

-NFT Implementation: The advantages of using an NFT instead of a traditional contract is being able to have the card data publicly available and being able to make payments at the terminal more easily.
+NFT Implementation: The advantages of using an NFT instead of a traditional contract is being able to have the card data publicly available and being able to make easier terminal payments.

 - Card Metadata Example: